 |Preparing for Qualifying Examinations

 The Estate Agents Authority (EAA) does not publish any study materials for the qualifying examinations.
 However, some of the materials* available on the EAA website may be helpful for the preparation of the qualifying examinations.
-These materials* can be downloaded from the following webpages and some are also available for sale or for free at the EAA office.
+These materials* can be downloaded from the following webpages.

 1. Code of Ethics and Guide to the Estate Agents Ordinance